William Cardinall of Alresford (1706-1749) and the Layer-de-la-Haye connection

 On 9th July 1724, William, son of John Cardinall, was apprenticed to a Bentley (Great or Little is unclear) blacksmith called James Martin.
 It is entirely possible that this is our William, born in about 1706 – he would have been about 18 at the time.
 His father died the following year, and William came into his share of various properties which had belonged to James Clarkson.
 Did William throw over his apprenticeship, or carry on?

 As well as evidence that William Cardinall was in Alresford through the Henry Wale’s accusation of his theft (I think the fact that this is a Cardinall involved in Wale’s woes strongly suggests that it’s William the son of John), there’s also a William Cardinall who turns up in the parish register.
-He married a woman called Elizabeth and had two daughters – Elizabeth in 1743 and Sarah in 1744.
-And then, one final appearance – his burial, on 10th December 1749.
+He married a woman called Elizabeth (who from other evidence we know to have been the daughter of Anthony Theobald and Sarah Whittaker).
+A daughter called Elizabeth died in Alresford in 1739[1]Recorded in the burials I found in the churchwardens’ accounts, before the earliest surviving parish register for Alresford begins in 1742. , then two further daughters were baptised there: Elizabeth in 1743 and Sarah in 1744.
+He was a churchwarden and he appears in the churchwardens’ accounts for several years, signing them off the accounts with his colleagues.

 Edward Wade married Elizabeth Cardinall in Layer-de-la-Haye in 1767, when William’s daughter would have been 26.
 The age at death of Edward’s wife makes her a possible daughter of William’s, and their son, William Cardinall Wade, went to live in Tendring.
 He married Anne Gilbert Bearman, whose great-aunt, Elizabeth Bearman, married James Cardinall (1672-1707).
 James, a son of John Cardinall and Susan Latham, was William Cardinall’s uncle, as this simplified family tree tries to show: